What If Christians Got There First?

 two-part blog series

 Rhonda Sciortino is a friend and Royal Family KIDS alliance.
-She is passionate about many programs and initiatives surrounding foster children who come from difficult places.
+She is passionate about many programs and initiatives surrounding children who are victims of neglect and abuse.
 One of her initiatives in particular, left an indelible impression on me.

 Rhonda poses the question, “What if Christians got there first?”